FirebaseExtended/angularfire/docs/reference.md

 ### $loaded()

-Returns a promise which is resolved when the initial array data has been downloaded from the database.
+Returns a promise which is resolved asynchronously when the initial array data has been downloaded from the database.
 The promise resolves to the `$firebaseArray`.

 ```js
 var list = $firebaseArray(ref);